 The Rights Track

 This podcast aims to get the hard facts about the human rights challenges facing the world today and to get our thinking about human rights on the right track.
-The podcast has just secured funding for its SEVENTH series and its presenter and producer are co-authoring a book about what has been learned from the conversations they have had with experts, practitioners and human rights advocates around the world in 60 episodes or a podcast which has had 30,000 downloads.
+The podcast secured funding for SEVEN series and its presenter, Professor Todd Landman and producer, our Director, Chris Garrington have co-authored a book about what has been learned from the podcast conversations they had with more experts, practitioners and human rights advocates around the world in 67 episodes or a podcast which has had 40,000 downloads.

 The ELSA Podcast explores how information collected in the English Longitudinal Study of Ageing is used in research, practice and policy to help us to better understand what happens to us as we age and how we can live longer, happier, healthier lives.
 The Podcast is produced by the team behind ELSA which collects information from people aged 50+ on people’s physical and mental health, wellbeing, finances and attitudes around ageing.
 Early episodes explain the background to the study, how it works and how it can be used.
 Later interviews focus on how findings from the study are being used by Governments, charities and others to help older people thrive.
 Series 2 is currently in production.

 Linking our Lives: England and Wales since 1971